3M National Student Fellowship

 For many years, 3M Canada has funded scholarships and awards for undergraduates in universities and college across Canada and starting in 2012, 3M added a student fellowship using the long-standing 3M National Teaching Fellowship Program for university professors as a model.
 The 3M National Student Fellowship Program arose out of consultations and collaboration with the Society for Teaching and Learning in Higher Education (STLHE) Board of Directors and the Council of 3M National Teaching Fellows Executive.

 Call for Nominations - 2015 Award.

 The 3M National Student Fellowship honours up to ten full-time undergraduate college and undergraduate university students at Canadian institutions who have demonstrated outstanding leadership in their lives and at their college or university.
 These students embrace a vision of quality education that enhances their academic experience and beyond.

 Each cohort member will receive an award of $5,000 to be spent at their discretion.
 Further, each cohort member will be invited to join the others at the annual conference of the Society for Teaching and Learning in Higher Education (STLHE) in June, where they will also participate in a 3M National Student Fellowship Program retreat.
 Awardees will receive a contribution towards their cost of travel to and accommodation during the conference.
 While at the conference, they will have the opportunity to develop a cross-Canadian collaborative project with other cohort members with the goal of enhancing teaching and learning at the post-secondary level.

 - You are enrolled full-time in a post-secondary undergraduate college or university diploma or degree program at a Canadian institution.

 - You are enrolled in your first undergraduate program.

-- You are neither in your first year nor your final year of your program (thus college students in 2-year programs are not eligible.)
+- You are neither in your first year nor your final year of your program.

 - Please see Frequently Asked Questions